|

 me to see myself so suddenly.
 Who is that man there, looking at me

 so sternly?
-I

 switched on the table light in the baby's bedroom.
 The play pen was